Barretto Junior: Franklin expedition

-Royal Navy lieutenant Edward Griffiths was put in charge of Barretto Junior on 18 April 1845, and placed under orders of John Franklin at the Woolwich Dockyard, to help preparation for his expedition to chart the Northwest Passage.
+Still owned by Somes, in 1845 Iden Huggins was appointed master of Barretto Junior.
+Royal Navy lieutenant Edward Griffiths was put in charge of the ship on 18 April 1845, and placed under orders of John Franklin at the Woolwich Dockyard, to help preparation for his expedition to chart the Northwest Passage.
 Barretto Junior was to carry stores of supplies, provision, and clothing which would be transferred to the expedition ships HMS Erebus and HMS Terror once they had arrived in the arctic.
 This allowed a larger amount of supplies to be brought on the expedition without overburdening the main vessels, and helped safeguard supplies for the journey across the Atlantic.
 Barretto Junior also carried live cattle to be slaughtered for fresh meat.